HOME > Japan’s Local Treasures > Hashikuraji Temple

 Salvation at the chopstick temple within the mountainscape of Shikoku

-Tourism SHIKOKU
+Tourism Shikoku

 The “hashi” of Shikoku Island’s Hashikuraji Temple’s name is curiously derived from the Japanese word for chopsticks.

-Legend has it that Hashikuraji in Tokushima was founded in 828, after the Buddhist guardian deity of seafaring, Konpira Daigongen, revealed himself before the Buddhist monk Kukai.
+Legend has it that Hashikuraji in Tokushima Prefecture was founded in 828, after the Buddhist guardian deity of seafaring, Konpira Daigongen, revealed himself before the Buddhist monk Kukai.
 Konpira promised Kukai to save anyone who used chopsticks, a ubiquitous utensil in Japan, meaning salvation for all.

 How to get there